Planning your visit:

 Jacob’s Pillow enforces a strict policy of no audience photography or videography in the performance venues or during performances.
 This policy applies to the outdoor Henry J. Leir Stage and to all outdoor performances, in addition to indoor performances.

 Can visitors bring dogs to Jacob’s Pillow?

 Jacob’s Pillow allows leashed dogs and pets in outdoor spaces on our campus.
-Only service animals are permitted inside buildings at Jacob’s Pillow—including the Ted Shawn Theatre and the outdoor Henry J. Leir Stage—and in our restaurant and dining areas.
+Only leashed service animals are permitted inside buildings and performance venues at Jacob’s Pillow—including the Ted Shawn Theatre, the Perles Family Studio, Blake’s Barn, and the outdoor Henry J. Leir Stage.
+Additionally, only leashed service animals are permitted in our restaurant and dining areas, and in our restrooms.
 Under titles II and III of the Americans with Disabilities Act (ADA), a service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.

 About the Ted Shawn Theatre Renovation:

 What parts of the Ted Shawn Theatre did you renovate?

 The renovation was focused on the stage house (where the dancers perform) and the infrastructure for the stage and backstage, including new support beams for the theater.
 Additional ADA locations and access spots were created for the seating area.
 An air cooling system was integrated and the height of the stage was adjusted to improve sightlines for the audience.
 The actual seating in the orchestra and the mezzanine were not changed in this renovation.

 Does the Ted Shawn Theatre have an air filtering system?

 Yes, we do, we have a ventilation system.
 The system turns air 12-13 times per hour and uses Merv13 filters.

 What is an air cooling system?
 Is it the same as Air Conditioning?